-1 = Port pin in Digital mode, port read input enabled, ADC input multiplexer connected to AVss

-0 = Port pin in Analog mode, port read input disabled, ADC samples pin voltage

-- Note 1: On devices without 16 analog inputs, all PCFG bits are R/W by user.
-However, PCFG bits are ignored on ports without a corresponding input on device. - 2: On devices with 2 analog-to-digital modules, both AD1PCFGL and AD2PCFGL will affect the configuration of port pins multiplexed with AN0-AN15. - 3: PCFGx = ANx, where x = 0 through 15. - 4: PCFGx bits will have no effect if ADC module is disabled by setting ADxMD bit in the PMDx register.
-In this case all port pins multiplexed with ANx will be in Digital mode.
+- 1 = Port pin in Digital mode, port read input enabled, ADC input multiplexer connected to AVss - 0 = Port pin in Analog mode, port read input disabled, ADC samples pin voltage - Note 1: On devices without 16 analog inputs, all PCFG bits are R/W by user.
+However, PCFG bits are ignored on ports without a corresponding input on device. - 2: On devices with two analog-to-digital modules, both AD1PCFGL and AD2PCFGL will affect the configuration of port pins multiplexed with AN0-AN15. - 3: PCFGx = ANx, where x = 0 through 15. - 4: PCFGx bits have no effect if ADC module is disabled by setting ADxMD bit in the PMDx register.
+In this case all port pins multiplexed with ANx will be in Digital mode dsPIC33FJXXXGPXU6A/XU8A/X1UA NOTES:

-21.0 SPECIAL FEATURES
+22.0 SPECIAL FEATURES

-Note 1: This data sheet summarizes the features of the PIC24HJXXXGPX06A/X08A/X10A families of devices.
+Note 1: This data sheet summarizes the features of the dsPIC33FJXXXGPX06A/X08A/X10A family of devices.
 However, it is not intended to be a comprehensive reference source.
 To complement the information in this data sheet, refer to Section 23.
 "CodeGuardTM Security" (DS70199), Section 24.
 "Programming and Diagnostics" (DS70207), and Section 25.
-"Device Configuration" (DS70194) in the "dsPIC33F/PIC24H Family Reference Manual", which is available from the Microchip web site (www.microchip.com).
+"Device Configuration" (DS70194) in the "dsPIC33F/PIC24H Family Reference Manual", which are available from the Microchip web site (www.microchip.com).